-DDC-I’s Deos is a field proven, safety-critical, avionics RTOS that is used to host a multitude of flight critical functions, such as air data computers, air data inertial reference units, cockpit video, displays and flight instrumentation, flight management systems, engine management, and many more.
-Built from the ground up for safety-critical applications, Deos was the first RTOS certified to DO-178 DAL A, and is the only certifiable time- and space-partitioned COTS RTOS that has been created using RTCA DO-178, Level A processes from the very first day of its product development.
+DDC-I’s Deos is a field proven, safety-critical avionics RTOS that has been utilized to host a multitude of flight-critical functions, such as air data computers, air data inertial reference units, cockpit displays, flight control, flight management, engine control, and many more.
+Built from the ground up for safety-critical applications, Deos features a modular design with time and space partitioning that provides a straightforward, low-cost path to DO-178C DAL A certification, the highest level of safety criticality.

 About DDC-I, Inc.